Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Methodology

 where ${(A^{LC^{\prime}})}^{\top}$ is the transpose of $A^{LC^{\prime}}$, $O_{L} \in \mathbb{R}^{|L| \times |L|}$ and $O_{C} \in \mathbb{R}^{|C| \times |C|}$ are two zero matrices.

-The function of the localized-activity layer is to suppress noise from the location layer aggregated to the activity layer, so we define that each node in the localized-activity layer is connected to the node in the activity layer representing the same activity.
-Mathematically, similar to Equation \ref{eq6}, we have $A^{CC^\prime} \in \mathbb{R}^{2|C| \times 2|C|}$:
+The localized-activity layer is designed to suppress noise from the location layer aggregated to the activity layer.
+Therefore, each node in the localized-activity layer is assumed to be connected to the node in the activity layer representing the same activity type.
+Similarly, we have $A^{CC^\prime} \in \mathbb{R}^{2|C| \times 2|C|}$:

 where $I_{C} \in \mathbb{R}^{|C| \times |C|}$ is an identity matrix.